 - the main character's sort-of best friend or rival

-- the main character's twin (someone who's similar in height or demeanor usually)
+- the main character's twin (someone who's similar in height or demeanor)

 - the main character

-Kobayakawa Sena is a pushover and has been bullied by older and bigger people for as long as he can remember.
+Kobayakawa Sena is a pushover, constantly bullied by older and bigger people for as long as he can remember.
 He has one talent that makes him unique, though - he can run really fast.

-This is one of the best sports anime I have ever seen.
 The characters are interesting and very funny.
 The best thing, though?
-The captain of their team, The Deimon Devil Bats, is Hiruma and he is wicked when it comes to their training.
-He's also very smart and is amazing when it comes to planning their plays.
+Hiruma, the captain of their team, The Deimon Devil Bats, is wicked when it comes to their training.
+He's basically a genius when it comes to planning their plays.
 He foresees their opponent's offenses and defenses and creates mind-boggling strategies.

 Kuroko no Basuke

-"Kuroko's Basket or Kuroko's Basketball" revolves around the Seiren High, a new school determined to participate in the inter-school basketball tournaments.
-In the new school year, though, the team unexpectedly gets new freshmen: Kagami Tiaga from the United States who wants to crush the Generation of Miracles, a middle school team of basketball superstars.
-Unfortunately, the players of the team had separated to different high schools.
+n the new school year, though, the team unexpectedly gets new freshmen: Kagami Tiaga from the United States who wants to crush the Generation of Miracles, team of basketball superstars.
+Unfortunately, the players of the team had already gone to different high schools.

-The team is surprised, therefore, to find that someone from the team of the GoM has joined their basketball club.
+The team is surprised, therefore, to find that someone from the GoM team has joined their basketball club.
 His name?
 Kuroko Tetsuya.
 At first, their female coach (who can assess the athletic ability of a player at first glance) is skeptical since he's small, lithe, and has no presence at all.
-He gets ignored and he doesn't speak up most of the time.
+He gets ignored and he rarely talks.

 In other words, he's a shadow.
-And he proves, on the basketball court, that only a shadow can make the light shine brighter.
+And he proves, on the basketball court, that "only a shadow can make the light shine brighter".
 Kuroko proves that he is a genius when it comes to strategies and learning new basketball moves.
-Kuroko flits around and surprises everyone with his amazing passes (sleight of hand style).
+He flits around and surprises everyone with his amazing passes (sleight-of-hand style).

 So Sakuragi joins, but he has never played basketball in his life and his first attempt against the captain of the team is hilarious and thrilling!
-It's got a cult-following and is one of the most beloved anime of all times.
+It's got a cult following and is one of the most beloved anime series of all times.

 Diamond no Ace